Syndamia/Syndamia/README.md

 I'm Kamen and currently I'm a programming student.

-My skills (and interests) are mostly geared towards back-end development, but front-end is still fascinating.
+My skills (and interests) are mostly geared towards back-end development, but I have a bit of experience with front-end.

 You can learn more about me and my work over at my [website](https://www.syndamia.com).